What is Yield?

 Some websites may calculate the percent yield based on the dividends paid over the last twelve months (TTM – Trailing Twelve Months).
-Here, we are looking at TradeKing, which calculates the dividend yield by assuming the most recent quarterly dividend ($0.26 per share) continues for the next year. $0.26 x 4 = $1.04
+Here, we are looking at TradeKing, which calculates this by assuming the most recent quarterly dividend ($0.26 per share) continues for the next year. $0.26 x 4 = $1.04

 How to Calculate a Stock’s, ETF’s, or Mutual Fund’s Yield

 The equation to calculate the annual dividend yield of a stock is:

 Plugging in Intel’s dividend and stock price to determine Intel’s yield:

 (TradeKing is showing 3.07% because the most recent share price is not used in the calculation.
 TradeKing is using $33.87 for the stock price, which is where Intel’s shares were a day ago)

 What does this 3.07% yield mean?
 Every year you are invested in Intel stock, you will receive 3.07% of your initial investment in the form of dividends paid back to your account.
 For each $1,000 initially invested you will receive about $30.70 per year if dividends continue to be paid as they are now.

 Notice that if Intel’s stock price rises, its yield will drop.
 Investors will still receive the same $1.04 per share dividend, but the dividend will be a smaller percentage of their original investment.

 For example, lets say an investor purchases Intel stock at $40 a share.
 This investor’s yield would be:

 This is why it is commonly said that yield and price have an inverse relationship.